 Article 15 not only focuses on the discrimination of untouchables for their rights but also for the treacherous torture on their family by the police.
 Article 15 also brings to light the negligence of police in safeguarding the limited interests of these untouchables and also not allowing their superiors to do justice to them by saying “Ye log aise hi hai!!”

 Article 15 is a long-awaited film of actor Ayushman Khurrana who is known for his vulnerable acting skills and fans just do not want to miss his movies.
 Ayushman plays the role of a young dynamic newly appointed IPS officer Ayan Ranjan who is posted for his maiden duty in Lalgaon a small town in UP.
 Ayan Ranjan portrays the character of a well educated, urban Indian – idealistic, responsible, empathetic, honest yet uninformed about the real picture of his beloved country.

 Horrific Badaun Case a black spot on the treatment of Dalits

 The film is inspired by the true events of a horrific bad case that took place in 2014.
 Back then two bodies of young Dalit girls were found hanging from the branch of a tree.
 The police find the family members guilty of this heinous crime of hanging their daughters for their odd sexual orientations.
 Later it is discovered that the girls were not hanged by the family members for the above-mentioned reasons but rather were raped, murdered, and hanged up.

 The funny part of the movie

-The director Abhinav and coworker has truly crafted out a strong sense of darkness and violence that roams around every corner of the town Lalgaon.
+The director Abhinav and coworker have truly crafted out a strong sense of darkness and violence that roams around every corner of the town Lalgaon.
 Thus Article 15 is a powerful movie that breaks the boundary of atrocities of Indian society.
 A film that will surely shake you and does full justice to its tone.
 Don’t miss it out, folks.
 I give a 4 out of 5 stars.

 Want to review any movie?